-Happy New Year to all of you!
-I’m sure, like most people, you shopped online a lot over the holiday season and used your credit or debit cards often at stores and restaurants.
+Like most people, you probably shop online a lot.
+No doubt you use your credit or debit cards often at stores and restaurants.
 We know that shopping online and using credit and debit cards increases one’s risk for identity theft.
 So, what is the best identity theft protection?
 Is it paying for a service, or just being acutely aware and using common sense?

 Many companies offer “ultimate identity theft protection” for a fee.
 But paying for a service may not be the best identity theft protection available.
-Recently, 4.2 million current and former federal employees were affected by a major data breach.
-In addition to offering cash compensation, the government provided the victims with 18 months of protection services from CSID, a part of Experian, Inc. CSID bills itself as “a leading provider of global enterprise level identity protection.”
+It’s only August, but 2017 has already seen several major data breaches, ransomware incidents, and cyber hacks.
+Victims are often offered protection services from an identity monitoring organization for a set amount of time after a breach.
 A valuable service, no doubt.
 But does it truly provide the best ID theft protection?
 Maybe not.

 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!

-Like most paid services, CSID relies heavily on credit monitoring to identify suspicious activity.
+Many of these paid services rely heavily on credit monitoring to identify suspicious activity.
 Scrutiny of public records and loan monitoring are often included.
 However, both the government and security experts have questioned the utility and security of these services, suggesting that signing up is not enough to truly safeguard a consumer’s identity.
 In fact, the Federal Trade Commission (FTC) has accused at least one major provider of false advertising.

-So, if paying for a service is not necessarily the best ID theft protection, what is?
+So, if paying for a service is not necessarily the best identity theft protection, what is?
 An article on identity theft from Consumer Reports suggests that common sense and a healthy dose of caution may be just as effective.
-It offered consumers several tips to better protect themselves:
+It offers consumers tips to better protect themselves:

 Get serious, not scared.
 You can protect yourself by taking these low-tech, common-sense precautions: